-The popular Bushwick Bar, Pearl’s Social & Billy Club has set up a “velvet” rope outside its shady corner entrance on St Nicholas Ave.
+The popular Bushwick Bar, Pearl’s Social & Billy Club recently set up a sort of velvet rope outside its shady corner entrance on St Nicholas Ave.
 The rope (actually hemp) leads to a window occupied by a disinfectant-drenched staff member ready to procure a wealth of drink options for their thirsty public.
-It’s part of the aggressive “come-hither” strategy that sets Pearl’s apart from several other establishments offering take-out booze; she seems to be courting her public to come and fulfill, while observing the strictures placed on us by the pandemic, the “social” portion of her bar’s moniker.
+It’s part of the aggressive “come-hither” strategy that sets Pearl’s apart from several other establishments offering take-out booze; she (Pearl, of course) is clearly courting her public to come and fulfill the “social” portion of her bar’s moniker, while demanding in her matronly manner that we observe pandemic strictures.

-Gold Sounds and Your Sincerely, located directly opposite each other on Wilson Street, complement handily.
+Gold Sounds and Yours Sincerely, located directly opposite each other on Wilson Street, complement each other handily.
 The former is a dive bar’s dive bar whose sandwich board out front promised well drinks for $12 (16 oz.) or $7 (10 oz.) and a beer + shot for $6, among other things; the latter, alternatively, specializes in pre-batched cocktails pressurized in kegs.

-For Pearl’s owner Betsy – a sort of hospitality Muguver lashing together community togetherness out of stray bits of tequila, lime juice, beer and party favors – keeping her business open and available is an obligation that extends beyond money (nobody is making a profit, in any case) to touch on less tangible notions of belonging and shared humanity.
+For Pearl’s owner Betsy, a sort of hospitality Macgyver lashing together community togetherness out of stray bits of tequila, lime juice, beer and party favors, keeping her business open and available is an obligation that extends beyond money (nobody is making a profit, in any case) to touch on less tangible notions of belonging and shared humanity.

 “It’s been so great to be able to see the faces of our Pearl’s family stop by to chat and share stories,” enthused Betsy via Instagram DM.
 “I have several birthday deliveries coming up this weekend and there’s some leftover helium tanks, so I put some balloons and festive tiki cups and little treats into the delivery bags when it’s a birthday.”